kongchenglc/QuantitativeTrading/README.md

 - Total Trades: 120

-Hope this helps you get rich 💰 — or at least lose money more elegantly. 💸
+Hope this helps you get rich 💰 — or at least lose money more elegantly. 💸 If this project makes you rich, feel free to buy me a coffee ☕ or a Tesla 🏎️.

 ---